Hyperactivity Before Bedtime

 Simple Ways to Support a Calmer Bedtime

-Dim the lights and limit blue light exposure an hour before bed.
+4. Dim the lights and turn off TVs, tablets and phones at least an hour before bed.
+Switch the overhead lights to dim and warm-toned lamps.
 (Bright light suppresses melatonin and signals the brain to stay alert.)

 The Takeaway